 Instead of selling to your potential customers, deliver.
 Offer them a free trial and deliver a great product.

 When your company delivers a great product or service, you’ll build customer loyalty faster than you can say, “successful entrepreneur.”

-Building a successful entrepreneurial business can seem daunting, and that’s OK.
+Building a successful entrepreneurial business can seem daunting, and that’s okay.
 Building a business from the ground up is a massive undertaking.

-But I have a foolproof tactic: Break it down.
+Luckily I have a foolproof tactic: break it down.

 Any problem that seems insurmountable, break it down into baby steps.